Idein/actcast-support/README.md

 [Please provide your bug reports](https://github.com/idein/actcast-support/issues).

-Use following e-mail address for issues you can not publically.
+Use the following e-mail address to issue your problems if you cannot make them public.

 - contact@actcast.io